ycl818/ycl818/README.md

 Besides, I'm learning DevOps with University of Chicago as well.

-My skillsets include languages like JavaScript, Python, SQL, C/C++, React.
+My skillsets include languages like JavaScript, Python, SQL, and C/C++.

+Flexible in Windows, macOS, and Linux.

 I do this because I love it.
 I love the process of software development, whereby you can make a real commercial website that many can use.